adrianlzt/cerebro/bbdd/postgresql/usuarios.md

 Permiso para leer de todas las tablas del schema public:
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO slator;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO roleA,roleB,roleC;

 NOTA: si le damos acceso a todas las tablas, no tendrá acceso a las que se creen nuevas.
 Mirar "Privilegios por defecto"